Employee absenteeism refers to employees' absence from their regular work when they are typically scheduled to work.

-British researchers found that transformational leaders and managers, who put time and effort into knowing the employees at a personal level, are well equipped in handling employee absenteeism.
+British researchers found that leaders and managers who practice transformational leadership style, put time and effort into knowing the employees personally, are well equipped to handle employee absenteeism.
 Transformational managers are supportive, show an impeccable work ethic and behavior that sets an example for the employees to follow them.

 When you know or try to know your employees, it builds good rapport and transparency.
 This practice gives them space to talk and understand the employees on their absences directly.
 And what measures should be adapted to cut the absenteeism rate down?

-You definitely cannot ask or implement policies on absenteeism and work ethics when you do not follow the rules.
-Transformational managers have a goal to transform the culture and build a workspace where every member can thrive together.
+You definitely cannot ask or implement absenteeism and work ethics policies when you do not follow the rules.
+Transformational managers aim to transform the culture and build a workspace where every member can thrive together.
 That is why the solution to employee absenteeism often lies in Employee Engagement and Employee Morale.
 Let's get to know how?

 Employees who are disengaged frequently find ways to miss their work.
-Because they don't enjoy the work they do, or they don't feel appreciated, showing up becomes difficult for them.
+Because they don't enjoy the work they do or don't feel appreciated, showing up becomes difficult.
 The fact that job satisfaction is essential for workers to succeed and remain engaged is purely psychological.
 Practicing, hearing, and strategizing a culture of transparency with employees is a great way to reduce absenteeism.

 Through their job and work environment, workers seek satisfaction.
 It triggers them to take more absences when the morale of employees is low.
-Employee morale can now decline for a variety of reasons, but negative work culture is the most prevalent cause.
-A culture of work where team members don't get along or respect each other with time is unproductive and unhealthy.
+Employee morale can now decline for various reasons, but negative work culture is the most prevalent cause.
+A work culture where team members don't get along or respect each other with time is unproductive and unhealthy.

-Team building activities or team lunches can be arranged by managers to allow team members to gel together and create a good relationship.
+Managers can arrange team-building activities or team lunches to allow team members to gel together and create a good relationship.

 Encourage Good Physical And Mental Health Of The Employees

 Depression is the leading cause of absenteeism in the United States, according to the National Institute of Mental Health.
-Workloads, competitive culture of work, tight schedules of work can put a lot of pressure and depress employees.
+Workloads, competitive culture of work, tight schedules of work can put much pressure and depress employees.

-Such factors not only psychologically affect the workers but also physically fatigue them, which eventually affects their productivity.
+Such factors psychologically affect the workers and physically fatigue them, which eventually affects their productivity.

-Also, corporate sedentary lifestyle and lack of physical activity weakens their health, leading to more sick days and then high absenteeism.
+Also, corporate sedentary lifestyle and lack of physical activity weaken their health, leading to more sick days and high absenteeism.

-Effective measures to tackle this issue is in implementing the right strategies.
+Effective measures to tackle this issue are in implementing the right strategies.
 The above problems can be addressed by providing flexible work schedules and implementing a wellness program.

 Flexible work schedules